Tyler-OBrien/workers-health-checks/readme.md

 # Workers Health Checks
-A fun example of a health checking service using Cloudflare's SQLite Database, D1, with Cloudflare Analytics Engine (AE), based on Clickhouse.
-This uses Workers with Cron to do health checks on websites, checking for various conditions including response code, and response body, and writing to Analytics Engine for visualization in Grafana.
-This also uses Durable Objects with their new locationHints to execute the health checks in various regions.
+A fun example of a health checking service using Cloudflare's SQLite Database, D1, with Cloudflare Analytics Engine (AE).
+This uses CRON Workers to execute Durable Objects in specific regions (locationHints) to do health checks on websites, checking for various conditions including response code, and response body, and writing to Analytics Engine for visualization in Grafana.

 ![Picture of Dashboard](pretty-latency.png "Grafana Dash")